Eden-Project-Team/Eden-Update-Beta/README.md

   - Changed all other language module names that had "BLANK" to their English names as placeholders until translations are made (both Chinese ones use Japanese)
   - Fixed a few shadow texture errors at Melt -F2nd edition-'s concert stage
   - Made adjustments to Because You're Here's and Law-evading Rock's charts
+  - Added forgotten audio files for 3 covers
+  - Fixed a bug with "MEIKO" not showing up under Rolling Girl's song options

 - Items that have not been changed